Seetha Doraiswamy: Early years

 Seetha or Seethamma ("Amma" being a respectful suffix used for south Indian ladies) was born in Adachani, a village in Tirunelveli District of present-day Tamil Nadu (then the Madras Presidency) into a Tamil-speaking Brahmin family, the daughter of Pumpu Ganapathy Iyer and his wife Meenakshi Amma.

 Under encouragement of her parents, the young Seetha started learning Carnatic music at an early age locally from Kodaganallur Subbiah Bhagavatar and later under Gottuvadhyam vidhwan Seetharama Bhagavatar.
 After receiving an acceptance letter despite being 10 years old to become a member of the first Music Department established in Tamil Nadu by Prof. P. Sambamoorthy, Seetha moved to Chennai in 1937 and trained alongside D. K. Pattammal where she became the first female recipient of the Gold Medal of Honour.
 She still holds the record of being the youngest recipient of the award.

 She was married at the age of 14.
 Her husband, who understood her yearning to continue with her music lessons, encouraged her to enrol for a course conducted by the Music Academy.
 She completed the course under Valadi Krishnaiyer who played a pivotal role in her music development.
 She was top of the class in her batch and she won a Gold Medal.

-She is the grandmother of Author Jaya Madhavan.
+She is the grandmother of author Jaya Madhavan, musician Bindhumalini Narayanswamy, and musician Ganavya Doraiswamy.